 “Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him.”– Acts 9:3 (ESV)

-The moment is both dramatic and deeply personal.
+The encounter is dramatic and deeply personal.
 Jesus calls Saul by name and asks a searching question.
 Many conversions are less dramatic, yet the same risen Lord meets us—sometimes through a sermon, a friend’s kindness, or a quiet conviction that will not let us go.

 “And for three days he was without sight, and neither ate nor drank.”– Acts 9:9 (ESV)

 Waiting and weakness are rarely easy, yet here they become a classroom.
 The pause between encounter and commissioning matters.
-Stillness is not wasted time; it prepares us for a different way of seeing, and if that is where you are right now, these Scriptures on patience for weary hearts may help you stay anchored.
+Stillness is not wasted time; it prepares us for a different way of seeing, If you are in that season, these Scriptures on patience for weary hearts can help you stay anchored.

 “Brother Saul, the Lord Jesus… has sent me so that you may regain your sight and be filled with the Holy Spirit.”– Acts 9:17 (ESV)